jmnguyen1999/TwitterClone/README.md

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:
+bug: reply displaying takes a while to show!
+Here you see me constantly checking the detail view of a tweet.
+Will be fixing soon!
 <img src='demo.gif' title='Video Walkthrough' width='' alt='Video Walkthrough' />

 GIF created with [LiceCap](http://www.cockos.com/licecap/).